 The Midwest Alliance for Mindfulness sponsors continuing education for professionals who wish to include the attitudes and practices of mindfulness in their work with the people they serve.
-As a benefit of membership, we offer networking meetings and trainings.
-Many of these offerings are free of charge to our professional members.
-Also be sure to check out our Retreats and Mindfulness Based Programs for more continuing education opportunities.
+Many of these offerings are at a significant discount to our professional members.
 MAM is an approved continuing education provider through the Kansas Behavioral Sciences Regulatory Board.
-Interested in training to become a mindfulness teacher?
-Visit our Mindfulness Teacher Training page.

 Mindful Self-Care for Caring Professionals